jchapm01/comp23-jchapman/README.txt

 Comp23, Lab 3 - The Battle for Ram Aras
 Date: 2/22/2014

+Note: I used the Lasers-group.y and multisteaks game as references for building my two modules; I found there was a lot of overlap between the Laser.py I wrote and Lasers-group.py, as they were functionally the same program.

 #########################################
 # What has been correctly implemented   #
 #########################################